 4. What are my other treatment options?

 Antidepressant drugs aren’t the only treatment option for MDD.
 You can also try psychotherapy such as cognitive behavioral therapy (CBT).
-With CBT, you work with a therapist who helps you identify harmful patterns of thinking and find more effective ways to cope with the challenges in your life.
-Research finds that the combination of medication and CBT works better on depression symptoms than either treatment alone.
+With CBT, you work with a therapist who helps you identify harmful patterns of thinking and find more effective ways to cope with the challenges in your life. finds that the combination of medication and CBT works better on depression symptoms than either treatment alone.

 Vagus nerve stimulation (VNS) is another treatment doctors use for depression when antidepressants aren’t effective.
 In VNS, a wire is threaded along the vagus nerve that runs from the back of your neck to your brain.
 It’s attached to a pacemaker-like device that transmits electrical impulses to your brain to relieve depression symptoms.